pantheon-systems/documentation/source/content/terminus/06-plugins.md

 anchorid: plugins
 ---

-This section provides information on how to extend Terminus functionality and add commands by installing third-party plugins.
+This section provides information on how to extend Terminus functionality and add commands through third-party plugins.

 <Alert title="Note" type="info">

-If you are a plugin author, ensure your your plugin is updated for Terminus 2.0.
-See [Terminus 2.0](/terminus/terminus-2-0) to compare the differences.
+You must update your plugin for Terminus 2.0. if you are a plugin author.
+Refer to [Terminus 2.0](/terminus/terminus-2-0) to compare the differences.
 Plugins that are advertised to work on Terminus 2.0 may also be used on [Terminus 3.0](/terminus/terminus-3-0).

 </Alert>